Ne0Strix/loremipsum_compensation_software/readme.md

 > There are some limitations to the software that are known but weren't resolved due to the developer's resource-restrictions.

 - Visual form validation indicator for required fields
-  - there were issues with the component-library used ([PrimeNG](https://primeng.org/installation)) that caused unwanted behaviour together with the FormControl `Validator`
 - There is no button to reload the table, to see results from the cronjob in the background please reload manually
 - Languages and Genres are hardcoded in the backend to ensure choices are only from the given set.
 - The container (especially for the frontend) only serve a development-version of the code.